cbonnalie/advent-of-code-2024/README.md

-# Advent of Code 2024 - Golang
+# Advent of Code 2024 - Christian Bonnalie

+Logging my progress of exploring Go by completing Advent of Code 2024.